- Academic Affairs

-    - The 2013-2014 Third-Year Review Summary Report form must be completed and a copy sent to the LSA Divisional Affairs Office by April 15, 2014.
+- The Third-Year Review Summary Report form must be completed and a copy sent to the LSA Academic Affairs Office by April 15th.
 Once the third-year review meeting has occurred, the Third-Year Review Summary Report form is to be signed by the chair, director, or program representative and the faculty member.
 A copy of the form is then sent to Mandy Harrison (2150 LSA) by April 15th of the third year.
 This form is not intended to capture everything covered in the unit third-year review report or in the chair or director meeting.
 The College does not wish to receive the full written evaluation from the unit in order to encourage candor in the evaluation and ensure the candidate an opportunity to address shortcomings without concern that the College may develop preconceptions about promotion and tenure.
 Rather, the third-year review summary report form is intended to confirm that appropriate discussions and procedures have been followed and to provide the Dean’s Office with information on mentoring plans for the faculty member, both past and future.